realA10001986/Time-Circuits-Display/README.md

 In order for this menu item to show up, an SD card is required.

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "MUSIC FOLDER NUMBER" is shown
+- Press ENTER [or 2/8] repeatedly until "MUSIC FOLDER NUMBER" is shown
-- Hold ENTER, "FOLDER" and a number is displayed
+- Hold ENTER [or press 5], "FOLDER" and a number is displayed
-- Press ENTER repeatedly to cycle through the possible values.
+- Press ENTER [or 2/8] repeatedly to cycle through the possible values.
 The message "NOT FOUND" appears if either the folder itself or 000.mp3 in that very folder is not present.
-"PROCESSING REQUIRED" means that the TCD will prepare the folder (eg rename files) after selection.
+"PROCESSING REQUIRED" means that the TCD will prepare the folder (eg rename files) after selection; this requires a reboot.
-- Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)
+- Hold ENTER [or press 5] to select the value shown and exit the menu ("SAVING" is displayed briefly)

+Pressing "9" at any point cancels and quits the menu.

 If shuffle was enabled before, the new folder is also played in shuffled order.